 www.valyastasteofhome.com says

 Thank you, Lena!
 They are truly delicious little things!
+The glaze dries out fast, so you need to sprinkle them right away.

-Oh, and I’m working on posting a new super delicious glaze recipe (coming to blog very soon) for those cute mini paska’s, stay tuned!
+Oh, and I’m working on posting a new super delicious glaze recipe (coming to the blog very soon) for those cute mini paska’s, stay tuned!

 Emmilee says